Area of Expertise: Soil and Water Sciences

 Soil Management and Applied Soil Physics

-- Principles of Soil Management - AGRO/SOIL 269
+- Principles of Soil Management - PLAS/SOIL 269

-- Plant Nutrition and Nutrient Management - AGRO/HORT 824
+- Plant Nutrition and Nutrient Management - AGRO 824

 Dr. Blanco’s teaching program goal is to ensure that students understand the concepts and overarching implications of soil management, applied soil physics, and interactions of soil-water-nutrient-plant relationships.
 He uniquely emphasizes student’s critical thinking, active learning, and writing skills.
 He published teaching articles in NSE and a textbook (Blanco, H., and R. Lal.
 2008.
 Soil Manage.
 Conserv.
 Springer.
 617 p.).